BillJr99/Ursinus-CS173/_pages/Activities/activity-functions.md

         ]]></script>
       title: The <code>void</code> Keyword
       questions:
+        - What does the <code>void</code> keyword mean as a return type?
+        - What does it mean if a function does not have any parameters, like <code>sayHelloWorld()</code>?
+For example, how do you call a function like this?
         - The <code>+</code> operator works on Strings as well as on numeric values.  &quot;Adding&quot; two strings together concatenates or combines them.
 Re-write the <code>sayHello()</code> method so that it executes in just one <code>System.out.println()</code> statement.
       embed: |
         <iframe height="400px" width="100%" src="https://repl.it/@BillJr99/JavaFirstExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>